djjudas21/photodb-perl/README.md

 The heart of PhotoDB is the MySQL/MariaDB backend database schema.
 This is the most complete part of the project and describes all the data that is recorded.

-The application is a relatively new addition to the project.
-It is currently an interactive command-line tool to make it easier to add and edit data in the database.
+The application is an interactive command-line tool to make it easier to add and edit data in the database.
 It is not a graphical interface or web application (but someone with the right enthusiasm and skills could use the logic I've already written to make a basic graphical interface quite quickly).

-The application is not yet feature-complete, so for now you may also need to edit parts of the database directly.
+The application is not quite feature-complete, so for now you may also need to edit parts of the database directly in some circumstances.
 You can access the raw database using the MySQL command line, or by using an application such as [MySQL Workbench](http://www.mysql.com/products/workbench/) or [phpMyAdmin](http://www.phpmyadmin.net/home_page/index.php) to obtain a GUI for manipulating the tables.

 ## Documentation